 Procedure for the Donation of Material Gifts

-- Donors of smaller sized gifts (one or more items, but less than a boxful) can bring their gifts to the University Library, in person.
+- Donors of smaller sized gifts (one or more items, but less than a boxful) can bring their gifts to the Marx Library, in person.
 Non-serial gifts should be routed to Ms. Jones.
 Serial gifts should be routed to Ms. Tate.

 - Prospective donors of larger sized gifts (one or more boxes) are asked to make a preliminary inquiry with Ms. Jones (for non-serial items) or Ms. Tate (for serial items).